Your Step-By-Step Real Estate License Renewal Guide (Updated for 2023)

 What day does your license expire?
 To keep things simple, Massachusetts has set your real estate license to expire every two years on your birthday.
 Since it’s easy for most of us to remember our birthdays, it’s also easy to remember your real estate license renewal deadline, as long as you also remember to skip a year.

-It’s tempting to wait until your birthday to take the steps to renew your real estate license, but don’t wait.
+It’s tempting to wait until your birthday to take the steps to renew your real estate license, but don’t wait until the last minute!
 You can and should renew your license before the deadline.
-This way, when one license card “expires,” you’ll have the new updated card in hand.
+This way, when one license card “expires,” you’ll have the new updated card in hand, and can keep practicing real estate without missing a beat.

 Yes.
 Before you can renew your real estate license in the state of Massachusetts, you are required to take 12 hours of real estate continuing education classes.